 $ docker stop <container_id>

-To kill a container you can use this following command:
+To kill a container, you can use the following command:

 $ docker kill <container_id>

 Ans: After you are done working with an image, you need to use this following command to push it to the docker hub.

 $ docker push <username/image name>